10 Exciting Activities to Experience on Your Sundarban Trip

 Boat Safari is the most exciting way to experience this place.
 It takes you through the vast network of rivers, creeks and mangrove forests.
 As you cruise through the delta, keep an eye out for the Royal Bengal Tiger, crocodiles, otters, and deer.
 The calm waters are also home to a wide variety of birdlife.

 Most tours offer multiple boat rides for more wildlife sightings.
-You can also find boat packages with rooms and other facilities.
+To enjoy this experience to the fullest, many travelers prefer a 2 night 3 days Sundarban tour which includes comfortable boat stays and expert-guided safaris.
 These safari boats are comfortable and safe, so you can have a good time.

 2. Kayaking